How to migrate Windows devices from another MDM to Hexnode?

 - Configure G Suite under Admin tab to get the users and user groups synced from the G Suite account to the Hexnode portal.

-Step-4: Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode MDM
+Step-4: Migrate devices from Microsoft’s System Center Configuration Manager (SCCM) to Hexnode UEM

-Unbind your current MDM from SCCM and integrate Hexnode MDM to sync the devices from SCCM server to the Hexnode portal.
+Unbind your current MDM from SCCM and integrate Hexnode UEM to sync the devices from SCCM server to the Hexnode portal.

 - Download and install the Hexnode SCCM Agent app on the SCCM server.